aqeeljavaid/XML-Sitemap-Generator-JavaScript/README.md

 Sitemap format: [http://www.sitemaps.org/protocol.html](http://www.sitemaps.org/protocol.html)

-##Features
+## Features
- - Actually crawls webpages like Google would
+ - Actually crawls webpages
- - Generates seperate XML file which gets updated every time the script gets executed (Runnable via CRON)
+ - Generates XML file which gets updated every time the script gets executed (Runnable via CRON)
- - Awesome for SEO
+ - Best for SEO
  - Crawls faster
  - Unlimited pages

-## How to Usage
+## How to use
 Configure the crawler by modifying the `sitemap-generator.php` file
  - Select URL to crawl
  - Select the file to which the sitemap will be saved
  - Select change frequency (always, daily, weekly, monthly, never, etc...)
  - Choose priority (It is all relative so it may as well be 1)

 Generate sitemap
  - Either send a GET request to this script or simply point your browser
  - A sitemap will be generated and saved
  - Submit sitemap.xml to Google
  - Setup a CRON Job to send web requests to this script every so often, this will keep the sitemap.xml file up to date

-The script can be started as CLI script or as Website.
-CLI is the prefered way to start this script.
+The script will be started as CLI script.

-CLI scripts are started from the command line, can be used with CRON and so on.
-You start it with the php program.

 CLI command to create the XML file: